OPT Information Security Specialist Jobs

 Target STEM-designated employers first

-Many large financial institutions, defense contractors, and tech firms routinely file H-1B petitions for security roles.
+Many large financial institutions, defense contractors, and tech firms routinely file H-1B visa petitions for security roles.
 Prioritize employers with a documented history of sponsoring information security specialists, as they already understand the process and budget for it.

 Frame your degree field precisely on applications